 Most of the Pacific decorated patterns have letter or numeric pattern names assigned by the company.
 Even unique patterns may feature a pattern ID.
 A few patterns are designated by their design, like “Wheat Spray” or “Willow.”
 Collectors will find decorated ware marked with a pattern stamp, a handwritten notation, or none at all.
 In fact, designs like “Wheat Spray,” “Willow,” and “Chrysanthemum” are never marked, but we know the official pattern names since they appear in company catalogs.

 Pacific Pottery decorated pieces are most commonly found on plates and platters, although the occasional serving piece shows up.
-Some designs are unique – maybe even one-offs – and others more prevalent.
 More commonly found patterns include the “BG” plaids, 2007 and 2008 circle designs, “BH” sine waves, and “BF” hub and spoke.
 I believe that decorated patterns were available to department and specialty stores by custom order only.
 Since it’s all hand decorated, even within a pattern each piece can be completely unique.
 It’s fun to see how a pattern can be represented across different size plates, for example.

 Due to its bespoke production and relative cost, decorated ware is hard to find today.
 Due to the cost, I believe that most household buyers selected a few pieces as accent pieces for their standard Hostessware sets.